yeokm1/SwiftSerial/README.md

 git clone https://github.com/yeokm1/SwiftSerial.git
 cd SwiftSerial/Examples/SwiftSerialExample/
 swift build

-#You need root to access the serial port.
+#For Linux: You need root to access the serial port.
 Replace /dev/ttyUSB0 with the name of your serial port under test
 sudo ./.build/debug/SwiftSerialExample /dev/ttyUSB0

+#For Mac: Root is not required
+./.build/debug/SwiftSerialExample /dev/tty.usbserial

 #If all goes well you should see a series of messages informing you that data transmitted has been received properly.
 ```